CompressedScaffnew: The First Theoretical Double Acceleration of Communication from Local Training and Compression in Distributed Optimization: Introduction

-The baseline algorithm of distributed Gradient Descent (\algn{GD}) alternates between two steps: one round of parallel computation of the local function gradients at the current model estimate, and one round of communication of these gradient vectors to the server, which averages them to form the new estimate for the next iteration.
+The baseline algorithm of distributed Gradient Descent (\algn{GD}) alternates between two steps: parallel computation of the local function gradients at the current model estimate, and communication of these gradient vectors to the server, which averages them to form the new model estimate.
 To decrease the communication load, two strategies can be used: 1) communicate less frequently, or equivalently do more \emph{local computations} between successive communication rounds; or 2) \emph{compress} the communicated vectors.
-We detail these two strategies in Section \ref{secsota}.
+We detail these two strategies in Section~\ref{secsota}.
 In this paper, we combine them, within a unified framework for randomized communication, and derive a new algorithm named \algno, with local training and communication compression.
-It is variance-reduced \citep{han19,gor202,gow20a}, so that it converges to an exact solution, and provably benefits from the two mechanisms: the convergence rate is doubly accelerated, with a better dependency on the condition number of the functions and on the dimension of the model, in comparison with \algn{GD}.
-In the remainder of this section, we formulate the convex optimization problem to solve, we propose a new model to characterize the communication complexity, and we present the state of the art.
+It is variance-reduced \cite{gor202,gow20a}, so that it converges to an exact solution, and provably benefits from the two mechanisms: the convergence rate is doubly accelerated, with a better dependency on the condition number of the functions and on the dimension of the model, in comparison with \algn{GD}.
+In the remainder of this section, we formulate the convex optimization problem under consideration, we propose a new model to characterize the communication complexity, and we present the state of the art.